Are you looking for a Phoenix E-2 Visa lawyer to help you with the process of acquiring a visa?

 - Itemized list of goods and materials purchased for the start-up of the business

 2. Marginal Nature

-The business cannot be of a marginal nature, meaning that the business investment cannot be one that provides for potential increase in value by idle means.
+The business cannot be of a marginal nature.
+This means that the business investment cannot be one that provides for a potential increase in value by idle means.

-3. Employees of Treaty Investors
+4. Employees of Treaty Investors

 The following are general requirements for foreign employees of a treaty investor: